18F/uswds-jekyll/pages/guide/quick-start.md

 SCINet is the name for the USDA-ARS initiative for scientific computing.
 It consists of:

 1. High performance computer clusters for running command-line and graphical programs.
 There is currently one cluster in Ames IA named Ceres.
 Two new clusters will be coming online in 2020.
+SCINet also offers AWS cloud computing.
+See [SCINet HPC Systems](https://usda-ars-gbru.github.io/scinet-site/about/compute) for more detail.
 2. Networking improvements across ARS.
+See [SCINet Networking](https://usda-ars-gbru.github.io/scinet-site/about/networking) for more detail.
-3. Support for Computing through the Virtual Research Support Core (email help), a user forum
+3. Support for computing through the Virtual Research Support Core (VRSC).
+See [VRSC Support](https://usda-ars-gbru.github.io/scinet-site/support/vrsc/) for more detail.
-4. Training and workshop opportunities in multiple areas of applied agricultural computing.
+4. Training and workshop opportunities in multiple areas of scientific computing.
+See [Upcoming Events](https://usda-ars-gbru.github.io/scinet-site/opportunities/events) and [Past Workshops](https://usda-ars-gbru.github.io/scinet-site/workshops/) for more detail.

-# Setup Multi-Factor Authentication
+# Set Up Multi-Factor Authentication

-For security, Services services require multifactor authentication.
-Here are [setup instructions](https://usda-ars-gbru.github.io/scinet-site/guide/multifactor/)
+For security, SCINet requires multifactor authentication.
+See the setup instructions in the [Multi-Factor Authentication User Guide](https://usda-ars-gbru.github.io/scinet-site/guide/multifactor/).

 # HPC Clusters on SCINet